inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 - The application was tested by hands.
 It displays the correct time in correct format updates upon page refreshing;
 - To avoid conflict in global environment all dependencies were installed using venv (virtual environment);
 - Only proper libraries was used to develop this app to avoid displaying incorrect format of time.

+## Unit Tests

+To ensure correctness of the code unit tests also was implemented.
+- `test_get_moscow_time_format` tests that the time which was taken from library comes in appropiate format %H:%M:%S;
+- `test_msk_timezone` tests that current time which is taken from library is bigger than time from function msk_time.

+### Best practices applied to unit tests

+- AAA practice was used during writing unit tests for the app;
+- Only one scenario was tested during the test;
+- Unit tests are also automated by CI workflow;
+- Two tests was devided into functions to test the app independetly.